agrawal-priyanka/EMS/README.md

 ##### c) ADD, UPDATE, DELETE and VIEW Final Salaries
 ##### d) ADD, UPDATE, DELETE and VIEW Job Roles
 ##### e) ADD and VIEW all Departments

-### To test the app you can login with the employee login details UserID = aman1234 and Password = msd0707